weinzmi/mowZILLA/README.md

 # mowZILLA
+## Summary:
 this is a software and hardware project to "smart UP" a robomower without using hardwired connections to the robomowers board, sensors or actuators.
-Just read information from LEDs and Sound / Bussers.
+Just read information from LEDs and Sound / Bussers to log the condition of the robomower and notify the owner with notifications.

+### what it is not:
+a way to control or change parameters of the robomower

 ## Robomower hardware